AndreiCherniaev/bladeRF.wiki.git.git.git./Upgrading-from-v1.0.md

 3. Unplug and plug the bladeRF

 ### Method #2 : bladerf_winflasher ###
+bladerf_winflasher uses CyUSB so the unsigned driver is required for it to work.
+The flasher can run during the installer, but it can be run directly from <pre>C:\Program Files (x86)\bladeRF\bladerf_winflasher.exe</pre>.

 1. Optionally plug the bladeRF into a USB2.0 port.
 In case only USB3.0 ports exist, use a USB2.0 micro cable.
 2. Download and run http://nuand.com/downloads/bladerf_win_installer.exe
 3. Check the "Yes, upgrade bladeRF firmware" checkbox<pre>![Yes, upgrade bladeRF firmware](http://nuand.com/upgrade.png)</pre>
 4. Finish running the installer
 5. Unplug and plug the bladeRF

 ### Troubleshooting ideas for Windows ###